jina-ai/jina/docs/fundamentals/executor/executor-api.md

 ### Subclass

-Every new executor should be subclass from `jina.Executor`.
+Every new executor should be a subclass of `jina.Executor`.

 You can name your executor class freely.